Logging for runit on Void Linux with svlogger

 been so incredibly easy.
 I wrote vsv to make the output a little more

-colorful and the usage slightly easier, but even just using sv
+colorful and the usage slightly easier, but even just using sv directly has

 just been great.